mikebenfield/mikebenfield.github.io/_drafts/tng.md

 only in Season 2, one twice and the other 20 times, they would both be ranked equally).

-I limit the search to the 1000 most common words to avoid very rare words being highly ranked just because they only appeared in one season.
+I limit the search to the 1000 most common words (after eliminating stop words) to avoid very rare words being highly ranked just because they only appeared in one season.

-I give no theoretical justification for this choice.
+I give no theoretical justification for this choice of statistic.
 I simply experimented with a few different statistics and chose this one because it is easy to understand and produces good results for these word clouds.
 Many other statistics, including the commonly used
 [term frequency-inverse document frequency](https://en.wikipedia.org/wiki/Tf–idf) produce results which still do not clearly distinguish between the seasons.
 (Note that